Trump signs $2.2T stimulus after swift congressional votes

 The Senate passed the bill unanimously late Wednesday.

-“The American people deserve a government-wide, visionary, evidence-based response to address these threats to their lives and their livelihood and they need it now,” said House Speaker Nancy Pelosi, D-Calif.
+“Today we’ve all acknowledged our nation faces an economic and health emergency of historic proportions,” said House Speaker Nancy Pelosi, D-Calif.
+She said Americans deserve a full-on government response “to address these threats to their lives and their livelihood and they need it now.”

 The $2.2 trillion legislation will speed government payments of $1,200 to most Americans and increase jobless benefits for millions of people thrown out of work.
 Businesses big and small will get loans, grants and tax breaks.
 It will send unprecedented billions to states and local governments, and the nation’s all but overwhelmed health care system.

-Despite reservations, arch conservatives joined with progressives like Alexandria Ocasio-Cortez, D-N.Y., to back the bill, which moved quickly through a Congress that’s been battered by partisanship and is itself not immune to the suffering the virus has caused.
-Rep. Joe Cunningham, D-S.C., announced Friday that he has tested positive, just the latest infection in Congress.
+Despite reservations, arch-conservatives joined with progressives like Alexandria Ocasio-Cortez, D-N.Y., to back the bill, which moved quickly through a Congress that’s been battered by partisanship and is itself not immune to the suffering the virus has caused.
+Reps.
+Joe Cunningham, D-S.C., and Mike Kelly, R-Pa., announced Friday that they’d tested positive, bringing the number of infected lawmakers to five.

 “I’m going to have to vote for something that has things in it that break my heart,” said conservative Rep. David Schweikert, R-Ariz.